Jesus healing the Blind Man,

 Jesus heard they had driven him away, and when he found him he said to him, 'Do you believe in the Son of Man?'
 'Sir,' the man replied 'tell me who he is so that I may believe in him.'
 Jesus said, 'You are looking at him; he is speaking to you.'
 The man said, 'Lord, I believe', and worshipped him.

 Brian Jekel, born in Wisconsin, painted well over 1200 paintings of biblical scenes.
-When interviewed, he said, "It's been an education in itself to really get into these events of the Bible and to study them as I try to create an illustration that attempts to bring it to life.
+When interviewed, he quoted: "It's been an education in itself to really get into these events of the Bible and to study them as I try to create an illustration that attempts to bring it to life.
 There are so many great stories, awesome in scope and importance, but the life of Christ has been the most humbling and sometimes burdensome experience.
 There are times when you can feel the weight of it all."
-Today's portrait of the blind man being healed by the outstretched arm of Jesus that comes into the canvas is very effective.
-The blind's man hand reaches out for Jesus, but he can't see him - yet!
-The entire surface of the painting is rather hazy, apart from the man's face and, especially, his eyes, which are painted with sharpness.
-The blind man is at the very point now of being healed and having his sight restored.
+Today's portrait of the blind man being healed by the outstretched arm of Jesus coming into the canvas is very effective.
+The blind's man hand is reaching out for Jesus, but he can't see Him - yet!
+The blurred surface around the blind man's face conveys the haziness and blindness of his condition.
+He is at the point now of being healed and his sight restored.